HuakunShen/cmdp/README.md

 This is React component library based on [cmdk](https://github.com/pacocoursey/cmdk) and [ShadCN](https://github.com/shadcn-ui/ui).

+This is pretty much a wrapper and re-export of ShadCN Command Component.
+The reason I created this library is to make it easier to install and use the components without having to set up ShadCN.

-ShadCN Command components are used.
-With some extra features, such as action panel.
+Extra features added, such as action panel.

 #### Docs: https://huakunshen.github.io/shadcn-cmdk/